philwild/infosecdocs/docs/4 - Configuration.md

 After performing the installation steps documented above, start by confirming the Health of the InfoSec app within your environment.

-1. Navigate to the InfoSec app by selecting the `InfoSec` app from the App menu at the top of the Splunk web interface.
+1. Navigate to the InfoSec app by selecting the `InfoSec` app from the App menu at the top of the Splunk Web interface.

 	![InfoSec app](./Images/ConfigurationInfoSec.png)